-From November to January, it can be challenging to practice healthy food habits during family and holiday get-togethers.
+From November to January, it can be challenging to practice healthy eating habits during family and holiday get-togethers.
 For people with high cholesterol, however, making appropriate food choices is very important.

 Yazid Fadl, MD, MPH, Indiana University Health cardiologist, states, “Around the holidays, we tend to let ourselves go, and that’s the absolute worst thing you can do if you have a heart condition, high cholesterol, or blood pressure problems.
 In a single month, you can eat all the wrong things at once, putting significant stress on your body.”